littleking1/IOTExample/README.md

 # Internet of Things example
-This is an example for IOT (Internet of Things) scenario using Storm.
+This is an example for IOT (Internet of Things) scenario using Storm under ARM model.
 The basic idea is to showcase how to use Storm topology to read messages from Azure EventHubs, read document from Azure DocumentDB for data referencing and save data to Azure Storage.

 For this example to work end to end, along with the Storm topology (iot), following tools have been provided: